made with Mathematica technology MathWorld

 (5)

 The equations kappa=kappa(s) and tau=tau(s) are called the natural (or intrinsic) equations of the space curve.
 An equation expressing a plane curve in terms of s and radius of curvature R (or kappa) is called a Cesàro equation, and an equation expressing a plane curve in terms of s and phi is called a Whewell equation.
+The natural parametric equations of a curve parametrize it in terms of arc length instead of an arbitrary parameter such as t.

 Among the special planar cases which can be solved in terms of elementary functions are the circle, logarithmic spiral, circle involute, and epicycloid.
 Enneper showed that each of these is the projection of a helix on a conic surface of revolution along the axis of symmetry.
 The above cases correspond to the cylinder, cone, paraboloid, and sphere.

-SEE ALSO: Cesàro Equation, Intrinsic Equation, Whewell Equation
+Cesàro Equation, Natural Parametric Equations, Whewell Equation

 Weisstein, Eric W. "Natural Equation."
-From MathWorld--A Wolfram Web Resource. http://mathworld.wolfram.com/NaturalEquation.html
+From MathWorld--A Wolfram Web Resource. https://mathworld.wolfram.com/NaturalEquation.html